dadrus/heimdall/README.md

 The current implementation is a pre alpha version, which alreay supports

 * Decision API
-* Loading rules from the file system
+* Loading rules from the file system (Limitations: Only the default rule has effect.
+All other rules are ignored for now)
 * Different authenticator types (allow, deny, jwt, oauth2 introspection, generic)
 * Declarative authorizers (allow, deny)
 * Mutators (opaque cookie, opaque header, jwt in the Authorization header) to transform the subject information
 * Error Handlers (default, redirect, www-authenticate), which support accept type negotiation as well
-* Only the default rule has effect.
-All other rules are ignored for now.

 Features to come are (more or less in this sequence):